2021 Check-In Procedures

 - Large group gatherings will be scaled back and distanced

-- Campers and staff will have daily temperature checks and health screenings
+- Campers and staff will have regular temperature checks and health screenings

 - Camp will be sanitized daily and repeatedly by our support staff